angela-bi/Interactive-Lab-Hub/Lab 5/README.md

 * This can be as simple as the boat detector shown in lecture.
 * Try out different interaction outputs and inputs.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+Wendy helped me come up with a cool idea---when I was asking about another idea, I was using a hand pinching movement, and she pitched an idea that I could make something that squishes someone's face when their fingers appear to be squishing their face on the camera.

+Interaction drawn below:

 ### Part C
 ### Test the interaction prototype